newrelic/newrelic-browser-agent/docs/warning-codes.md

 ### 45
 `An internal agent process failed to execute.`
 ### 46
 `Supplied an invalid API target.
-Must be an <Object> that only contains licenseKey and applicationID properties that hold string data.`
+Must be an <Object> that contains licenseKey and applicationID properties.`
 ### 47
 `Supplied API target is missing an entityGuid.
 Some APIs may not behave correctly without a valid entityGuid (ex. logs).`